ONSdigital/rm-case-service/DATABASE.md

 respondent enrolled, completed by phone, eq launched.

 ### Report
-Populated by the two stored procedures "generate_case_events_report" and "generate_repsonse_chasing_report".
+Populated by the two stored procedures "generate_case_events_report" and "generate_response_chasing_report".
 This table stores info about case events and response chasing but doesn't appear to be read from.

 ### Report type